 Project Manager Interview Questions and Answers

 As mentioned earlier, the interviewer isn’t asking questions at random.
-Every question is a tool to evaluate you on a personal and professional level.
+Every question is a tool to evaluate you personally and professionally.
 The interviewer will have set metrics in mind to evaluate you on.

-To be able to provide a satisfying answer you should be able to associate the question with the skill it measures and answer accordingly.
-The interviewer will have a tranche of preset questions to ask from, each aimed at measure a specific skill.
+To provide a satisfying answer, you should be able to associate the question with the skill it measures and answer accordingly.
+The interviewer will have a tranche of preset questions to measure a specific skill.

 Here are the most important qualities and some related questions.